Introduction to Scopes

 When a read Client requests an access token, the claim

-customer-number will be added and populated with the customer number that the invoices should be shown for (given that claims are mapped to the access token).
+customer-number will be added and populated with the customer number associated with the invoices to be shown (given that claims are mapped to the access token).
 The token also contains the

-When a write Client requests an access the claim
+When a write Client requests access, the claim

-invoice-center is also added to the token with a value indicating what department the invoices are handled from.
+invoice-center is also added to the token with a value indicating the department the invoices are handled from.
 The scope

 write is also part of the access token.

-It is also possible to request only single claims, possibly from different scopes.
-If that is what the application needs and no more - remember, the point is to be as exclusive as possible.
+It is also possible to request only single claims, even from different scopes, if that is what the application needs and no more.
+Remember, the point is to be as exclusive as possible.

-This also affects consent, as only requesting what you need, you are more likely to gain user consent when required since users are more likely to grant access for limited, clearly-specified scopes of access.
+This also affects consent.
+When you only request what you need, you are more likely to gain user consent since users are more likely to grant access for limited, clearly specified scopes of access.

 When used in the authorization flows, the client sends an authorize request, including the scope or scopes or specific claims it needs (and ideally, only those it needs) to the OpenID Connect provider.
 This eventually results in the issuance of one or many tokens, which contains claims according to the requested scopes.